eschulte/lisp-format/README.md

 git config lispFormat.style "file"
 ```

-Running the above and adding a .lisp-format file to the based of a
+Running the above and adding a `.lisp-format` file to the base of a
 git repository enables customization of the lisp-format behavior.

 Currently lisp-format only exports a single configuration variable